vadim-za/zt4i-libs/cc/doc/howto/intrusive-trees.md

         alloc.destroy(node);
     }
 ```
+N.B.
+The last argument of `insertNode()` is the callbacks literal.
+It can optionally accept a `retracer`.
+Retracers are rarely needed and will be discussed separately.
+Typically, one leaves the callbacks argument of `insertNode()` empty.

 The insertion will fail if a node with an equal key is already contained in the tree, in which case the code above will destroy the node that we just created, which seems a bit inefficient.
 It is possible to delay the node construction until to the moment where it is established that the key is not present in the tree yet.
 Of course one could manually run a search for the key through the tree, but that will create another overhead of performing the same search twice (once to check for the key's presence and once again to the insert the node).
 Another option is to the `insert()` (rather than the `insertNode()`) method.
-The `insert()` method instead of accepting a node accepts an inserter functor:
+The `insert()` method instead of accepting a node accepts an inserter callback:
 ```
+    // The inserter object shouldn't be too large, as it
+    // might be copied a few times.
+This specific inserter
+    // contains copies of all fields for the node just for
+    // the sake of demonstration.
+In reality the object
-    const Inserter = struct {
+    // should rather hold one or two pointers to data or so. const Inserter = struct {
         alloc: std.mem.Allocator,
         key_value: i32,
         field1: Type1,
         field2: Type2,

-        pub fn key(self: *const @This()) *const i32 {
-            return &self.key_value;
-        }
         fn produceNode(self: *const @This()) !*Node {
             const node = try self.alloc.create(Node);
             node.* = .{
-                .key = self.key,
+                .key = self.key_value,
                 .field1 = self.field1,
                 .field2 = self.field2,
             };